 In a nutshell you will need to quarantine in a hotel if you are coming from a red listed country.
 If you are coming from an amber listed country and are not vaccinated with an approved vaccine you will need to self-isolate at home.
 If you are coming from a green listed country or an amber listed country but have been vaccinated, with an approved vaccine, then you don’t need to self isolate provided you have a negative Covid-19 test result after arriving in the UK.

 How to get to your accommodation safely

-You must travel straight to the place you will be self-isolating and if possible avoid public transport.
-If you are travelling from one of the countries on the banned travel list you must quarantine in a hotel.
+If you have to self -isolate you must travel straight to the place you will be self-isolating and if possible avoid public transport.
 If you have to use public transport wear a face mask (unless you are exempt for health reasons) and stay 2 metres apart from other people.

 How to self-isolate correctly

 You should self-isolate in one place for the full self-isolation period and it must be the address you put on the passenger locator form.
 You should not socialise with people you are living with and not leave the property for any reason, including buying food, for exercise or to walk a dog.